 An essential element of the project will be the installation of a bike and equestrian-friendly bridge across the Lillooet River.
 As a result of community consultation undertaken by the Village of Pemberton in 2013, it was determined that the highway crossing and North Arm crossing were the most desired locations for the bridge.
 Costings for both options indicated that the highway crossing was more feasible, being safer, a more direct alignment, and the most cost-efficient; the North Arm option would be approximately $1.2 million more expensive than the Highway Crossing option.

 The bridge design and construction drawings have been completed.
 However, construction, which was expected to begin in August 2017, has been delayed.
-The Village of Pemberton is expected to release a Request for Proposals in October 2017, for the construction and installation of the bridge.
+The Village of Pemberton issued a Request for Proposals for the construction and installation of the bridge in March 2018 with the deadline to submit proposals being April 17, 2018.
+Following the project award, the construction schedule will be confirmed.
 The bridge will comply with regulations set out by the BC Ministry of Environment to reduce the risk to sensitive fish habitat.
 When complete, the Friendship Trail Bridge will span a length of 117 metres over the Lillooet River, on the south side of the existing highway bridge.

 The Friendship Trail is a joint initiative of the SLRD, Village of Pemberton and Líl'wat Nation.
 The Líl'wat Nation has conducted field assessments of the route to ensure it does impact archaelogical or cultural sites.
 The SLRD is responsible for securing funding for the trail and managing its construction, and will be responsible for maintaining the trail once it's complete.
 A critical piece of the Friendship Trail will be the construction of a multi-use bridge over the Lillooet River.
 The Village of Pemberton is responsible for securing funding, planning and managing the construction of the bridge, and will be responsible for maintaining the bridge, once complete.